 This group is an outlier to my previous statement about there being only two types of people in the world.
 These are the ONLY people that should be allowed to ride the Trolley Pub.
 They are simply having a good time and enjoying the company of their 15 closest friends.
 They aren’t “WHOOOOO-ing” or hooting and hollering, and they certainly aren’t screaming “shots” sixteen times before slurring “ERRRYYBOOODDYY”.

 A lot of people have said to me, “Have you tried it before?
 It’s actually a lot of fun.”
 So?
 Some people think skydiving is a lot of fun, but you don’t see skydivers dropping down in the middle of Fayetteville St. when I’m trying to have a beer or eat an $8 hotdog.
-(If I just gave someone the idea for a skydiving Trolley Pub I’m going to kill myself.)
+(If I just gave someone the idea for a skydiving Trolley Pub so help me God….)
 Your definition of fun does not trump my desire for the Trolley Pub to not exist.